ELI5: Differences Between Short and Long-Term Disability Insurance in 2025

 4) Does Taking Short-Term Disability Guarantee My Job is Protected?

-Not necessarily, short-term disability insurance gives you income protection, but not job protection.
+Not necessarily, short-term disability insurance gives you only income protection, not job protection.

 Those decisions depend on your employer and the company you work for.
 However, your job may be protected under the FMLA (Family and Medical Leave Act) if you’re eligible.